Keep up with

 The deposit is $1008, and it is non-refundable and non-transferable.
 Read our cancellation policy.

 The length of the flight will depend on your departure city, of course.
 From the US, it takes about one day of travel.
 Most flights go through either Taipei or Singapore.
-Plan your flights so you arrive no later than 3 pm on Sunday, April 5.
-You can depart on April 15—flights that depart after 3 pm are ideal.
+Plan your flights so you arrive no later than 3 pm on Sunday, April 4.
+You can depart on April 14—flights that depart after 3 pm are ideal.
+We highly recommend booking flights directly through the airlines.
+China Airlines and Singapore Airlines are among our most recommended options.

 Bagus Jati coordinates transportation to and from the airport, as well as to and from Ubud.
 Airport shuttles are 450,000 Rupiah (about $30 USD), and can be shared by up to 3 people.
 The transfer fees are not included, because many students choose to travel on their own before or after the training.

-Yes, but you can get a Visa on Arrival (VOA) at the airport in Denpasar, as long as you plan to stay fewer than 30 days.
+Typically, you can get a Visa on Arrival (VOA) at the airport in Denpasar, as long as you plan to stay fewer than 30 days.
 Be sure your passport is current and does not expire within six months of your planned departure.
+This may be different in 2021, depending upon entry requirements due to efforts to test and track coronavirus.
+We will provide guidance on the process if it an advance visa is required.

 Currency exchange services are very easy to find in Bali.
 In addition, ATMs are widespread, and most credit and debit cards work in Bali.
 Check with your bank because many cards offer currency exchange withdrawals without a fee.